mlte-team/mlte/docs/docs/development.md

 ## Quickstart

 Use `poetry` to create a Python virtual environment and install the required runtime and development packages.
-This requires you to install `poetry` on your system first.
+This requires you to install `poetry` on your system first (see https://python-poetry.org/docs/#installation).
 Once it is installed, you can set up your environment like this (note the inclusion of dev dependency groups below):

 ```bash
 $ python -m venv .venv